The 2-adic valuations of Stirling numbers of the second kind: Introduction

-Recently, Amdeberhan, Manna and Moll [1] studied the 2-adic valuation of Stirling numbers of second kind.
+Amdeberhan, Manna and Moll \cite{[AMM1]} studied the 2-adic valuations of Stirling numbers of second kind.
 Actually, they computed the 2-adic valuation $v_2(S(n, k))$ for $k\le 4$.
 Furthermore, they found that the 2-adic valuation of the Stirling numbers of second kind of order 5 is the first nontrivial case.
 In fact, they showed that $v_2(S(4n+1, 5))=v_2(S(4n+2, 5))=0$ for all natural numbers $n$.
-They also observed that $v_2(S(4n, 5))=v_2(S(4n+3, 5))$ for most indices.
-Consequently they proposed a conjecture describing those indices $n$ such that $v_2(S(4n, 5))\ne v_2(S(4n+3, 5))$.
-This conjecture can be stated as follows:\\
+It was also observed in \cite{[AMM1]} that $v_2(S(4n, 5))=v_2(S(4n+3, 5))$ for most indices.
+Consequently, Amdeberhan, Manna and Moll proposed a conjecture describing those indices $n$ such that $v_2(S(4n, 5))\ne v_2(S(4n+3, 5))$.
+That is,\\ \\ {\bf Conjecture 1.1.} \cite{[AMM1]} {\it $v_2(S(4n, 5))\ne v_2(S(4n+3, 5))$ if and only if $n\in\{32j+7: j\in\mathbb{N}\}$. }\\